Justin-Lund/PS-Remote-Support/README.md

 * Launch CMRC, Active Directory, & PowerShell
-* Find user account information *(Displays information such as when a user's password expires)*
+* Find user account information *(Displays information such as when a user's password expires)* *Gives you the option to unlock a user if they're currently showing as locked out*
 * See who's currently logged on to a computer

 * Find computer information *(Displays information about a remote PC, including the last reboot time)*